 Author’s Last Name, Author’s First Name.
 “Title of Article: Subtitle of Article.”
 Title of Journal Volume Number, Issue Number (Date of Publication): YY-YY.

 For multiple authors, follow the same format as books.
 The first author’s name is listed in last name, first name format and the following authors are listed first name, last name.

-- Title of the magazine is italicized
+- The title of the magazine is italicized.

-- Do not include page numbers
+- Do not include page numbers.

-- Include the full date in the entry
+- Include the full date in the entry.